How to unclog ears from congestion and wax, and when sick

 Your store

-When you know what’s causing the problem, you can explore options for how to unclog ears.
+When you know what’s causing the problem, you can explore different ways to unclog ears.
 It’ll vary by cause, but some possible solutions include:

-Luckily, there are plenty of simple methods for unclogging ears.
+Luckily, there are plenty of simple methods to unclog ears naturally.
 Here are some tried-and-true home remedies for how to unclog ears.

 Certain maneuvers can equalize the pressure in your ears and pop them, which is ideal for airplane ear or any time you’re experiencing fluid buildup.
 Yawning, swallowing and chewing will open up your Eustachian tubes, which can clear up clogged ears.
 Other motions, like chewing gum or blowing your nose, can have the same effect.
 Two specific maneuvers to unclog ears and reduce pressure include: